Controversy (Prince album)

 Controversy is the fourth studio album by the American singer-songwriter and musician Prince, released on October 14, 1981, by Warner Bros.
 Records.
-With the exception of one track, it was written and produced entirely by Prince.
-He also performed most of the instruments on its recording.
+Prince wrote and produced the entire album, except for one track, and also performed most of the instruments on the recording.

 Controversy reached number three on the Billboard R&B Albums chart and was certified Platinum by the Recording Industry Association of America (RIAA).
 It was voted the eighth best album of the year in the 1981 Pazz & Jop, an annual critics poll run by The Village Voice.

-This was the first of his albums to associate Prince with the color purple as well as the first to use sensational spelling in his song titles.
+This was the first of his albums to strongly associate Prince with the color purple as well as the first to use sensational spelling in his song titles.

 Music and lyrics

 Controversy opens with the title track, which raises questions that were being asked about Prince at the time, including his race and sexuality.
 The song "flirts with blasphemy" by including a chant of The Lord's Prayer.
 "Do Me, Baby" is an "extended bump-n-grind" ballad with explicitly sexual lyrics, and "Ronnie, Talk to Russia" is a politically charged plea to President Ronald Reagan.
 "Private Joy" is a bouncy bubblegum pop-funk tune, "showing off Prince's lighter side", followed by "Annie Christian", which lists historical events such as the murder of African-American children in Atlanta and the death of John Lennon.
 The album's final song, "Jack U Off", is a synthesized rockabilly-style track.